Is Psychopathy A Disease?

 Antisocial behavior is very common among psychopaths.
 It includes acts that generate some harm to third parties in the economic, psychological, physical or moral spheres; and which can be summarized as brawls, theft, destruction, abuse, harassment, scam, threat or other expressions of interpersonal violence.
 However, there is a high percentage of these people who never incur them, so they fully integrate into society.

-You may be interested: Acute Stress Disorder: Symptoms, Causes and Treatment
+You may be interested: Causes of Anxiety

 The DSM5 manual includes antisocial personality disorder as the closest diagnosis to psychopathy (based mainly on the commission of crimes from an early age), but does not have specific criteria for the latter.
 This form of classification is the subject of much criticism, since not all psychopaths carry out criminal acts in their lives.